19th CES takes home 8 AMC-level awards

-Airmen assigned to the 19th Civil Engineer Squadron pose for a group photo following a 96-hour bivouac exercise at Little Rock Air Force Base, Arkansas, Oct.
-21, 2021.
-After a demanding and challenging 2021, the 19th CES's hard work paid off, bringing home three unit and five individual awards across Air Mobility Command.
-(U.S. Air Force photo by Senior Airman Jayden Ford)
+After a demanding and challenging 2021, the 19th Civil Engineer Squadron’s hard work paid off, bringing home three unit and five individual awards across Air Mobility Command.

+With nearly 300 military and civilian personnel, the 19th CES managed a first-of-its-kind disarm operation on an undocumented World War I bomb, safeguarded the wing following a once-in-a-century winter storm, repurposed 586 tons of waste, and established the wing’s first Emergency Response support team in four years, all while supporting the Department of Defense’s largest C-130 airlift mission.

+“We’ve had a phenomenal year and faced a lot of challenges with COVID-19,” said Lt.
+Col. Korinne Takeyama, 19th CES commander.
+“There was no challenge we couldn’t overcome with grace and professionalism.
+We really couldn’t see the year going any better.”

 |Date Taken: